Bunk-Mate/Mobile-App/README.md

 By default, days are marked as present, so you only need to update your status when you bunk or skip a class.

 ## For Developers

+Please see the [contribution guidelines](https://github.com/Bunk-Mate/Mobile-App/blob/main/CONTRIBUTING.md) if you are interested in contributing to Bunk-Mate.
+Work that is in progress or could be implemented is tracked in the issues and projects.

 ### Setup Instructions